pallrasmussen/XRoadFolk/README.md

   - InMemory: simple, not shared across instances.
 Recommended only for single-node or dev.
   - Redis: set `Session:Redis:Configuration` and optional `Session:Redis:InstanceName`.
   - SqlServer: set `Session:SqlServer:ConnectionString` and optional `SchemaName`/`TableName`.
-- If you set `IsEssential=true`, ensure consent/compliance requirements are met in your jurisdiction.
+- Cookie policy defaults:
+  - HttpOnly enforced on all cookies
+  - SameSite=Lax by default
+  - Secure=Always outside Development; SameAsRequest in Development (supports HTTP TestServer)
+- Culture cookie: set for 1 year, Path=/, SameSite=Lax, HttpOnly; Secure only when HTTPS.
+- Anti-forgery: Razor Pages validation is globally ignored for regular page posts; the `/set-culture` endpoint is explicitly validated and returns 400 without a token.

-## Localization mappings and Accept-Language
+## Localization fallback maps and best-match

-Localization is driven by `Localization` section and a best-match culture provider.
+Localization is driven by the `Localization` section and a best-match culture provider.

 - Required keys:
   ```json